mcsee/Software-Design-Articles/Articles/Theory/Object Design Checklist/readme.md

 ## This is an index to already published articles on software design.

-_There are some rules to follow and embrace to make great software designs.
-This article will summarize them, serving as an index to full stories._
+There are some rules to follow and embrace to make great software designs.
+This article will summarize them, serving as an index to full stories.

+> TL;DR: Important concepts about Object-Oriented Programming

 # Axioms